Seatis/my-teaching-materials/workshop/hardware/hardware-first-day/README.md

 # Getting Started
-TODO: Get a feel of the programmer thinking while creating something with BBC micro:bit.
+Get a feel of the programmer thinking by hacking with BBC micro:bit.

 ## Objectives
- - TODO
- - ?
+ - Learn how to use the micro:bit JavaScript Blocks Editor (PXT)
+ - Get femiliar with the building blocks
+ - Learn how to think as a programmer

 ## Materials & Resources
 ### Training
+Watch these videos on the basics of electronics.
 #### Electronics
 | Material | Time |
 |:---------|-----:|